 We can look at going with the flow from the perspective of our personalities and relationships and/or we can explore the same idea from the perspective of aligning with the Flow of the universe.

-Getting confused between these two very different meanings has a huge impact on how we make decisions and the choices that we make.
+Getting confused between these two very different meanings has a huge impact on how we make decisions.

 Let’s take a closer look at the difference between the two.
 I have a sense that I’m not the only one that has struggled with this.